Provost and Professor of Biochemistry

 Steve A. N. Goldstein became provost of Brandeis University on September 1, 2011 and serves as the chief academic officer and the second ranking member of the administration, responsible for all areas of the university.

-Working closely with President Frederick M. Lawrence, the Provost provides leadership for institutional strategic planning, educational activities and research initiatives.
+Working closely with President Frederick M. Lawrence, the Provost provides leadership for institutional planning and budgets, educational activities and research initiatives.
 Through his oversight of institutional planning and budgets, he assures that financial and human resources are aligned with the university’s mission.
 The Provost is responsible for fostering a community devoted to shared learning, reflection and civil engagement; for optimizing the student experience and faculty scholarship and research; and for underscoring and advancing the university’s historic commitment to social justice.

 The Office of Provost manages operations through the Provost’s Cabinet, the Deans’ Council, the University Advisory Council, the Institutional Planning and Budget Committee, the Diversity Committee, and ad hoc committees.
 Also reporting directly to the Provost are the Chief Information Officer, the Dean of Academic Services, the Director of the Rose Art Museum, the Director of the Office of the Arts, the Registrar, the Vice President for Global Affairs, and directors of university centers and institutes.